material-components/material-components-web-react/packages/line-ripple/README.md

 Prop Name | Type | Description
 --- | --- | ---
-className | string | Classes to be applied to the root element. style | object | Inline styles of root element. active | boolean | Activates or deactivates the line ripple state.
+active | boolean | Activates or deactivates the line ripple state. className | string | Classes to be applied to the root element. rippleCenter | number | Sets the center of the ripple animation. style | object | Inline styles of root element.